Conformal Generative Modeling with Improved Sample Efficiency through Sequential Greedy Filtering: Experiments

 \subsection{Results}

 \ourmethod{} consistently outperforms CLM in terms of amount of admissibility checks (\# Queries) and runtime (Time), as can be seen in~\cref{tab:performance}.
 For instance, on MIMIC-CXR, \ourmethod{} requires only $\frac{4.21}{20} \approx 21 \%$ of the admissibility queries required for CLM.
 The ``CLM reduced \texttt{max}'' baseline demonstrates that counteracting this disadvantage by reducing the maximum sample size \texttt{max} comes at a high price to pay: The amount of rejected calibrations increases greatly (e.g., $81.7 \%$ on MIMIC-CXR), while still being far from \ourmethod{} in terms of performance.
 This decreased performance is due to the fact that the admissibility guarantee in CLM holds for this specified \texttt{max} parameter, also during inference.
 In the inference phase, however, an upper bound on the prediction set size is often irrelevant, because no more admissibility checks must be performed.
 In addition, \ourmethod{} consistently generates smaller prediction sets when the \textit{count} or \textit{sum} non-conformity updates are chosen (see~\cref{eq:update_functions_gen}).
 The only setting where CLM outperforms \ourmethod{} in terms of prediction set size is for the $\textit{max}$ baseline, but not across all experiments (shown in~\cref{appx:additional_experiments}).
+An additional benefit of \ourmethod{} in comparison to CLM is the vast reduction in computational demand for calibration: For MIMIC-CXR, \ourmethod{} takes on average only $0.072$ seconds for a single calibration, in comparison to CLM which takes $113.677$ seconds on average ($\frac{0.072}{113.677} \approx 10^{-4} \cdot 6.3$).